abelMeli/fury_andesui-android/CONTRIBUTING.md

 - Now you're ready to watch a movie.
 Well, is not exactly a movie, but is a video.
 A tech talk, to be honest.
 A tech talk we gave at Mercado Libre that serves as an onboarding to the internals of this library.
 [Watch it here!](https://drive.google.com/open?id=1a8KBwlILW-JOnrO8cEGuQ7CNYSORJg4A)
 - Oh, I see!
 You want to get your hands dirty.
 Fork this repo, run the Demo App and start developing a new Andes component.
 Or maybe you can improve an existing one.
+- In case you are developing a new component (or planning to do so), keep in mind the creation of a new RFC, [see here for more info!](https://github.com/mercadolibre/fury_andesui-android/wiki/AndesUI-RFC)

 # I want to develop a new component or to fix an existing one
 Nice, we like you!
 Andes UI is a collaborative project, so we need the help of everyone to keep it up.